ipogorel/periscope/README.md

   jspm install -y
   ```
   >**Note:** Windows users, if you experience an error of "unknown command unzip" you can solve this problem by doing `npm install -g unzip` and then re-running `jspm install`.

+6. Install Kendo-UI pro or eval libraries (we use their grids because they have a lot of features, but Periscope will work with anything).
+Simply drop the files into `local-packages/kendo` folder.

-6. To run the app, execute the following command:
+7. To run the app, execute the following command:

   ```shell
   gulp watch
   ```
-7. Browse to [http://localhost:9000](http://localhost:9000) to see the app.
+8. Browse to [http://localhost:9000](http://localhost:9000) to see the app.
 You can make changes in the code found under `src` and the browser should auto-refresh itself as you save files.

 > Note: At present there is a bug in the HTMLImports polyfill which only occurs on IE. We have submitted a pull request to the team with the fix.
 In the mean time, if you want to test on IE, you can work around the issue by explicitly adding a script tag before you load system.js.
 The script tag should look something like this (be sure to confirm the version number):